stevecochrane/stevecochrane.com/README.md

   plain, valid CSS, plus proposed CSS features with PostCSS polyfills if needed.
 So this follows proposed standards and does not include things like mixins.
 - I would like to have used CSS Grid, but the page’s grid, which I carried over from version 6, is weird and unconventional.
 I’ve kept things as-is for now.
-I'd also like to make use of recent CSS advancements in color styles so color variations can be done in the CSS itself, rather than with outside tools.